mondeja/pymarketcap/README.rst

 |PyPI| |PyPI Versions| |LICENSE|

-**pymarketcap** is library for retrieve data from `coinmarketcap <http://coinmarketcap.com/>`__ API and website.
-Consist of a cythonized scraper and API wrapper built with libcurl, but is posible to compile a lightweight version with standard ``urllib`` library instead.
+**pymarketcap** is a library for retrieve data from `coinmarketcap <http://coinmarketcap.com/>`__ API and website.
+Consist of a cythonized scraper and and API wrapper built with libcurl, but is posible to compile a lightweight version with standard ``urllib`` library instead.
 Only works in Python≥3.6.